moabukar/Everything-Tech/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-We currently have a dedicated Slack workspace - if you are serious about contributing to this project. please send a message to any one of the below maintainers of this prroject and we will add you to the workspace.
+We currently have a dedicated Slack workspace - if you are serious about contributing, please send a message to any one of the below maintainers of this prroject and we will add you to the workspace.

 - [Mohamed](https://linkedin.com/in/mohamed-abukar)
 - [Abdirahman J](https://www.linkedin.com/in/abdirahman-jama-b3204412b)